Clement-4/mongodb_deep_dive/readme.md

 - Querying from database

   - Adhoc queries.
-Explore your MongoDB data with mongosh, Compass , VSCode or a MongoDB driver.
+Explore your MongoDB data with `mongosh, Compass , VSCode or a MongoDB driver`.

   - Data transformations.
-Use aggregation pipelines to reshape your data and perform calculations.
+Use `aggregation pipelines` ( like subqueries in relational database ) to reshape your data and perform calculations.

-  - Document join support Use $lookup and $unionWith to combine data from different collections.
+  - Document `join` support Use `$lookup and $unionWith` to combine data from different collections.

-  - Graph and geospatial queries.
-Use operators such as $geoWithin and $geoNear to analyze geospatial data and $graphLookup for graph data.
+  - Graph and `geo spatial queries`.
+Use operators such as `$geoWithin and $geoNear` to analyze geo spatial data and $graphLookup for graph data.

-  - Full-text search.
-Use the $search stage to perform efficient text search on your data.
+  - `Full-text search` Use the `$search` stage to perform efficient text search on your data.

-  - Semantic search.
-Use the $vectorSearch stage to perform semantic search on your data.
+  - `Semantic search` Use the `$vectorSearch` stage to perform semantic search on your data.

-  - Indexing.
-Improve your MongoDB query performance by using the correct index type for your data architecture.
+  - `Indexing` **Improve your MongoDB query** performance by using the **correct index type** for your data architecture.

   - On-demand materialized views.
 Use $out and $merge to create materialized views on common queries.

   - Time series analysis.
 Query and aggregate your time-stamped data with time series collections.

+- **General Structure:**
+  - `database` -> `collection` ( like table in relational database ) -> `document` ( like row in relational database )

 ## Getting started